jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 <sup>1</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
 {:.tangent .indent}

+<sup>2</sup> When the sun is south of the equator, you can use a knife blade to
-<sup>2</sup> The shadow of a knife blade can help you align the hand without looking at the sun.
+cast a shadow on the solar-noon position.
+So you can aim your watch accurately without looking at the sun.
 {:.tangent .indent}

 ### Navigating with a 12-hour dial